What is the Pressure Equipment Directive?

 What tests are required?

-Where the risks posed by the printing equipment or assembly require monitoring, the manufacturer shall examine samples of that equipment or assembly. easyCE will be happy to assist you in determining whether this is necessary. the manufacturer must also keep a complaint register and recall non-compliant devices.
-The manufacturer shall inform the dealers of such irregularities.
+"If the risks posed by the printing equipment or assembly necessitate monitoring, the manufacturer must conduct tests on samples of that equipment or assembly. easyCE can assist you in determining whether this is necessary.
+The manufacturer must also maintain a complaint register and recall non-compliant devices.
+Additionally, the manufacturer should inform dealers of any irregularities."

 How does a test program work as a method for experimental design?